What is a Beniversal Card?

 What if I lose my card or need another one?

 To minimize unauthorized use of your card, be sure to report a lost card immediately by calling Benefit Resource at (800) 473-9595.
 You can request replacement cards at the same number.
-(There may be a fee associated with replacing a Beniversal Card.)
+(There is a fee associated with card replacement.
+Fee details are available in your Cardholder Agreement.
+A third party may opt to pay this fee on your behalf.
+Check with your plan administrator.)